 Important: Make sure you use sink strainers to keep food waste and debris from going down the drain into your gray tanks.

 When leaving your gray tank valve open, we recommend making a water trap in the hose running to the sewer.
 This will create a barrier that will keep odors from coming up the hose into your gray tank and into your RV.
+Please note that in some states, your waste hose cannot touch the ground, so please make sure you follow all local laws and ordinances.

 Always keep your black tank valve closed.
 No exceptions.
 With your gray tank, keep your valve closed unless you are on full hookups.
 There are many people who have tips or tricks to your valve-use but it really isn't rocket science.
 By following a few simple steps you can be clog and odor free without the headache of constant maintenance and problems.